Film editing: Assistant editors

 Assistant editors aid the editor and director in collecting and organizing all the elements needed to edit the film.
 The Motion Picture Editors Guild defines an assistant editor as "a person who is assigned to assist an Editor.
 His or her duties shall be such as are assigned and performed under the immediate direction, supervision, and responsibility of the editor."
 When editing is finished, they oversee the various lists and instructions necessary to put the film into its final form.
 Editors of large budget features will usually have a team of assistants working for them.
 The first assistant editor is in charge of this team and may do a small bit of picture editing as well, if necessary.
+Assistant editors are responsible for collecting, organizing, and managing all the elements needed for the editing process.
+This includes footage, sound files, music tracks, visual effects assets, and other media assets.
+They ensure that everything is properly labeled, logged, and stored in an organized manner, making it easier for the editor to access and work with the materials efficiently.
+Assistant editors serve as a bridge between the editing team and other departments, facilitating communication and collaboration.
+They often work closely with the director, editor, visual effects artists, sound designers, and other post-production professionals, relaying information, managing deliverables, and coordinating schedules.
 Often assistant editors will perform temporary sound, music, and visual effects work.
 The other assistants will have set tasks, usually helping each other when necessary to complete the many time-sensitive tasks at hand.
 In addition, an apprentice editor may be on hand to help the assistants.
 An apprentice is usually someone who is learning the ropes of assisting.